-The Brewers Association has created a database of U.S. self-distribution laws.
+The Brewers Association has created a database of U.S. state laws relating to self-distribution, i.e., the ability of a manufacturing brewery to make direct sales and deliveries to retailers.
 While this database has undergone several rounds of fine-tuning, it should not be considered the final word on self-distribution laws across the country, but rather as a signpost pointing you in the right direction.

 We Appreciate Your Feedback